ashtum/lazycsv/README.md

 ```

 Find column index by its name:

 ```c++
 auto city_index = parser.index_of("city");
 ```

-`row` and `cell` are lightweight views on actual data in parser object, they can be stored and used as long as parser object is alive:
+`row` and `cell` are view objects on actual data in the parser object, they can be stored and used as long as the parser object is alive:

 ```c++
 std::vector<lazycsv::parser<>::row> desired_rows;
 std::vector<lazycsv::parser<>::cell> desired_cells;